gvanastasov/codebook-typescript/README.md

 - Typescript is a superset of Javascript, which means that any valid JavaScript code is also valid TypeScript code.
 But in addition, it introduces a compiler (tsc) that translates TypeScript code into JavaScript, enabling you to leverage the additional features and benefits of TypeScript while still targeting JavaScript as the execution platform.
 - TS Scope - tsc considers all files included in the compiler to belong to the same global space.
 This applies for js files too if they are included by the config.
 To prevent scope polution, each file is wrapped inisde a  IIFE to separate scopes.
 - Technically a typical lifecycle of a javascript codebase, would be development, followed by runtime execution.
 There are of course other stages of the lifecycle, like transpiling, building, generating, testing, publishing, deploying and etc. For simplicity sake, in here we will sum all pre-runtime stages into 'development' and then 'runtime'.
+- Given all this, its safe to say, Typescript introduces a mandatory stage - compilation - as an additional cost, but prise of greatly reducing bugs is much appreciated.

 ## Chapters
 <details>